twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## Notes
 * Complete Composites slows down the first time using in simple and composite glyphs.
-* Glyphs and glyph outlines stored in the clipboard will have either the text "Glyph Contours" or "Glyph Data".
+* Glyphs and glyph outlines stored in the clipboard will have either "Glyph Contours" or "Glyph Data".
 * If you exit the program, it may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* If you want to change resources in non-standard resource layout versions, you would have to use Resource Tuner ($) (tested with latest version) or UPX (tested with the DOS version of 2.01 running on a DOS session with Windows XP Pro SP3 - this version dates from about 2006 and was distributed with FreeDOS) to unpack the executable file which isn't possible as UPX halts with "not packed by UPX".
+* If you want to change resources in non-standard resource layout versions, you would have to use Resource Tuner (tested with latest version) or UPX (tested with the DOS version of 2.01 running on a DOS session with Windows XP Pro SP3 - this version dates from about 2006 and was distributed with FreeDOS) to unpack the executable file which isn't possible as UPX halts with "not packed by UPX".
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The cursor will remain "Busy" when saving fonts while you do other stuff in the background.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.